Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 - In group projects I try and get people over blockers, as well as taking on challenging work and offering leadership where required.
 - An example being when we were looking to add swipe functionality to an [app](https://github.com/Dmum303/MERNsters-inc), which none of us had experience with, and I strategically volunteered to learn and employ the tech for this which lead to the team being able to focus on solving other problems and increase our overall speed.
 - When staff members go sick I am often asked to cover their shifts as I am reliable and can be trusted to do the job well.
-- In labs where we were given a task to complete in a group, I would often work equally with everyone to ensure we all understood the task and could complete it.
+- In labs where we were given a task to complete in a group, I would work flexibly to what the team needed, whether that be taking on a leadership role or helping others with their work.

 **Self motivated**

 - I'm always working on side projects with the goals of widening my knowledge as well as polishing skills I feel need improvement.
-For example, I took on the goal of creating a multiplayer Monopoly game which will use WebSockets, which is new to me, and will also use CSS grid and the useDrag library which I have used before but need improvement on.
+For example, I took on the goal of creating a multiplayer Monopoly game which is a big step up from creating CRUD applications.
 Overall, this has lead to me picking up patterns and concepts so regardless of the stack I am able to think and offer solutions to problems.
 For example, learning testing and API structure using Ruby meant I was able to quickly pick up the same in Javascript.
 - I recently took on the challenge of learning Go in order to produce performant, microservice style backends, as well as increase comfort writing in new languages/paradigms.
 I also enjoy educational media such as videos which help break down new concepts for me such as Docker and new language features.
-- I have a desire to be a great, well rounded developer so I can offer more help to others.

 **Adaptable**

-- In my final Makers project I was predominantly working in the backend until issues arised in the frontend to which I had to quickly re-adjust myself.
+- In my final Makers project I was predominantly working in the backend until issues arised in the frontend to which I had to quickly re-adjust myself and offer help.
 - I learnt Ruby quite rapidly and spent two weeks learning the MERN stack in order to submit a project within a deadline.

 **Problem solver**

-- I've learnt to experiment with code to properly deduce why problems occur.
 - I try and select more difficult tickets in order to speed up my improvement.

 **Attention to detail**

-- With version control, I comb over the changes and make sure only the solution code gets added.
-When reviewing a pull request I always test the merged code works before it reaches the main branch.
+- I thoroughly test merged code before pushing to the main branch.
+I always make sure my contributions only do what they are supposed to do and don't break anything else.
+- Usually a high degree of precision is required in order to collect lab results, which I was able to do by carefully following instructions and double checking my work.
+Otherwise small mistakes would add up and correlations would be missed.
+- At icelands,

 ### Technology

 - HTML/CSS
 - JavaScript/Typescript (React, Node, Express, Jest)
 - Ruby (Rspec, Sinatra)
-- Go (net/http library, Fiber, testing library + testify/Ginkgo)
+- Go (net/http library, Fiber, testing library + testify/Ginkgo, GORM)
 - MongoDb/Postgres
 - Firebase, Postman, Heroku, TablePlus
 - Docker